jessasq/azure-docs/articles/active-directory/saas-apps/vonage-provisioning-tutorial.md

 1. Select **Save**.

 1. In the **Mappings** section, select **Synchronize Azure Active Directory Users to Vonage**.

+   > [!NOTE]
+   > The Vonage provisioning app does not support group syncrhonization.

 1. Review the user attributes that are synchronized from Azure AD to Vonage in the **Attribute-Mapping** section.
 The attributes selected as **Matching** properties are used to match the user accounts in Vonage for update operations.
 If you choose to change the [matching target attribute](../app-provisioning/customize-application-attributes.md), you will need to ensure that the Vonage API supports filtering users based on that attribute.
 Select the **Save** button to commit any changes.